-The mission of the B.S. in Natural Horsemanship program is to provide students with an education in equine theory and science, combined with the practical skills of Natural Horsemanship.
-Horsemanship skills taught in the practical classes are heavily based on the principles of equine behavior, along with horse training methods of experts renowned in Natural Horsemanship and similar disciplines.
+The mission of the Bachelor of Science degree in Natural Horsemanship and its program is to provide students with a well-rounded education in equine theory and science, combined with the practical skills of Natural Horsemanship.
+Horsemanship skills taught in the practical classes are based upon the principles of equine behavior, along with horse training methods of experts who are world-renowned in Natural Horsemanship and similar disciplines.

 The University of Montana Western offers four degrees in Equine Studies:

 Bachelor of Science (B.S.) in Natural Horsemanship

 This four-year degree program gives students the opportunity to learn the skills of natural horsemanship and to pursue and obtain careers in the many equine-related fields.

 Bachelor of Science (B.S.) in Business Administration, Equine Management Option